Henrico County Historical Society

 Next, members heard from Kim Sicola, who is the Curator of Historic Preservation and Museum Services for the County of Henrico Division of Recreation and Parks.
 She gave a briefing on the collections stored at the Henrico County Human Services Building.
 Afterwards Ms. Sicola's presentation, she and Assistant Curator Alyson Rhodes-Murphy then lead our members on a a tour of the collections stored at the Henrico County Human Services Building.

-Kim Sicola, Curator Alyson Rhodes-Murphy, Assistant Curator
+Kim Sicola, Curator, speaking.
+Alyson Rhodes-Murphy, Assistant Curator, speaking.

 Below are pictures of some of the collections: